GShwartz/Week-6/README.md

   - Copy relevant playbook to the controller
   - Run playbook (each file is in it's relevant directory) 2.
+  - Apply the IAAC using terraform
   - Clone the repo
   - Copy env and playbook files to the ~ dir in the controller. (playbook-prod.yml or playbook-stage.yml)
-  - Change env name to env-prod or env-stage (depending on the environment)
+  - Edit IP address in the env file and change its name to env-prod or env-stage (depending on the environment)
+  - Copy the changed env file to ~ on the controller
-  - Copy script to ~
+  - Copy script to the controller
   - Change script permissions using chmod +x fresh.sh
   - Run Script according to your environment, for example: ./fresh.sh staging <br />
   - Type in the username and ROOT password.